 History of Semester in Dialogue

-The Semester in Dialogue creates unique opportunities for undergraduate students to explore the practice of dialogue in academic and community settings.
+The Semester in Dialogue creates unique opportunities for undergraduate students to explore the practice of dialogue-archive in academic and community settings.
 This full-time program connects student learning with public policy issues in ways that encourage student civic engagement.
 It is located within Simon Fraser University’s Centre for Dialogue, and is unique in being the only undergraduate program at SFU that is outside of the traditional Department and Faculty administrative structure.

-Professor Mark Winston founded the Semester in Dialogue in part due to inspiration from the opening and subsequent activities of SFU’s Morris J. Wosk Centre for Dialogue, a purpose-built physical venue for the university and community to host dialogue activities.
+Professor Mark Winston founded the Semester in Dialogue in part due to inspiration from the opening and subsequent activities of SFU’s Morris J. Wosk Centre for Dialogue, a purpose-built physical venue for the university and community to host dialogue-archive activities.
 Winston was interested in pushing the boundaries of traditional education to create deeper, experiential learning opportunities that would provide students with the inspiration and tools necessary to become active citizens.
 He also wanted to extend the traditional faculty/student relationship by providing more mentorship and individualized learning opportunities than were available to students in the regular classroom.

 Development of the Semester in Dialogue was encouraged by a unique climate of educational reform at SFU beginning in 2000.
 Simon Fraser University has been known since its inception for its commitment to undergraduate education, but like other institutions has been challenged to fulfill this commitment in an era of technological and cultural changes, the rapid creation of new information, a larger and more diverse student body, and conflicting sets of expectations on the part of social and political institutions.